joelsjoyt/Animal-Classifier/README.md

 * ## Available animals are dog, horse, elephant, butterfly, chicken, cat, cow, sheep, spider, squirrel
 * Used dataset is Animals-10 clasification dataset from kaggle
 * Dataset link https://www.kaggle.com/alessiocorrado99/animals10/notebooks
+* The Dataset from Kaggle has been altered to satisfy the needs of thsis project and if you require that datastet feel free to contact me

 * If you have suggestion to improve the code feel free to let me know
 * If you like the project please prove a '*' to this repo